wp-plugins/wordpress-tooltips/readme.txt

 <li>Add tooltip in post content/excerpt/post tags: please check demo at http://tooltips.org/add-wordpress-tooltips-in-wordpress-post-tag/</li>
 <li>Multi language/UTF8 supported: supports any alphabets/language.</li>
 <li>7 preset stylesheet and beautiful color schemes: White, Blue, Light, Dark, Red, Cream, Green.</li>
-<li>Customize tooltip box: You can customization whole stylesheet in customization panel or css file easily, you can set any color, opacity, width, show method, hidden method...  for tooltip box.</li>
+<li>Customize tooltip box: You can customize the whole stylesheet in customization panel or css file easily, you can set any color, opacity, width, show method, hidden method... and so on  for tooltip box.</li>
 <li>Multi trigger method: You can select show/hidden your tooltips when:  Mouse Over, Double Click, Click,  Mouse Leave,  Mouse Enter,  Mouse Out,  Mouse Move,  Mouse Up,  Mouse Down.</li>
 <li>Keyword Matching Mode: You can select "Add tooltips to the first matching keyword in the same page" or "Add tooltips to all matching keyword in the same page".</li>
 <li>Enable/Disable Tooltips For Image Setting: You can enable or disable tooltips for your photos in control panel</li>
-<li>Tooltips For Image Keyword Matching Mode: You setting support next-gen gallery mode or ALT attribute mode or Title attribute mode or REL attribute mode in control panel</li>
+<li>Tooltips For Image Keyword Matching Mode: We support add tooltips for many slideshow/gallery plugins, in back end, you setting gallery/slideshow support mode, for example next-gen gallery mode or ALT attribute mode or Title attribute mode or REL attribute mode in control panel</li>
-<li>Multi positioning options: bottomRight, bottomLeft, topRight, topLeft, topMiddle, bottomMiddle, rightMiddle, leftMiddle
-Automatic positioning: tooltip position is calculated automatically.</li>
+<li>Multi positioning options: bottomRight, bottomLeft, topRight, topLeft, topMiddle, bottomMiddle, rightMiddle, leftMiddle, Automatic positioning: tooltip position is calculated automatically.</li>
 <li>Unlimited number of tooltips.</li>
 <li>Multi browsers supported: Internet Explorer 7+, Firefox 3+, Google Chrome 4+, Opera 9+, Safari 4+.</li>
-<li>Easy to install: this is a Dim-witted system,no complex settings on back end,you do not need add any php code in your wp, you do not need to remember or insert any short code in posts, you do not need to change any css code, what you need to do is just active it and it will works well automatically, if you hope more customization features please just click your mouse and everything will be okay.</li>
+<li>Easy to install: this is a Dim-witted system,no complex settings on back end,you do not need to add any php code in your wp, you needn't remember or insert any short code in posts, you do not need to change any css code, what you need to do is just active it and it will works well automatically, if you hope more customization features please just click your mouse and everything will be okay.</li>
 <li>Detailed documentation.</li>
 <li>Assign tooltip to keywords: tooltip will be displayed for these keywords.</li>
 <li>User-friendly: pretty dotted keywords will catch your readers eye and keep the style of your site and not harass your readers.</li>
 <li>Mobile devices supported: our tooltip works well on Android, iOS,Tablet and other mobile devices.</li>
-<li>Easy to use: you don't need to edit older posts because tooltips works automatically,  just input the content in tooltip management page one time and it will works on all articles automatically, this is really cool if you have an older blog with lots of articles.</li>
 <li>Quick load speed:everything is CSS, no image are used.</li>
-<li>Easy to use: Dim-witted system, all things just need 5 seconds, you don't need to edit older posts because tooltips works automatically,  just input the content in tooltip management page one time and it will works on all articles automatically, this is really cool if you have an older blog with lots of articles.</li>
+<li>Easy to use and install: Dim-witted system, all things just need 5 seconds, you don't need to edit older posts because tooltips works automatically,  just input the content in tooltip management page one time and it will works on all articles automatically, this is really cool if you have an older blog with lots of articles.</li>
 <li>Show any content in tooltip  box: video, audio/song, image/photo, advertising, links/text, show tooltips for nextgen gallery,Show tooltips on image,Show tooltips on button...</li>
 <li>Any post types and pages supported.</li>
 <li>WordPress standard TinyMCE editor: you can use wordpress standard TinyMCE editor to add/edit/delete text, image, song, video and so on</li>
-<li>Detect and fix your error automatically: Our plugin will detect what you filled in the customize style panel, for example, if you forget input "px" for the width or "#" in your color, our plugin will still works well.</li>
+<li>Detect and fix your error automatically: Our plugin will detect what you filled in the customize style panel, for example, if you forget input "px" for the width or "#" in your color, WordPress Tooltips would still work well.</li>
+<li>have customization API so it have ability to integrate other amazing themes/plugins/platforms for example wiki, google translate and so on.</li>
 ...

 <h4>Live Demo of Wordpress Tooltips Pro:</h4>